claudioacioli/dino/README.md

 This is a Udacity project from JavaScript NanoDegree.

-## Development Setup
+## Setup

-To view this on your local machine, please follow the steps below:
+To view this on your local machine, please follow the steps bellow to prepare your environment:

 1. Clone this repository:
 ```bash